MansaRon/MansaRon/README.md

-- 👋 Hi, I’m @MansaRon
+- 👋 Hi, I’m @MansaRon.
-- 👀 I’m interested in establishing myself as a full stack developer, being proficient in Javascript & Java.
+- 👀 I’m working in establishing myself as a full stack developer.
 - 🌱 I’m currently learning React & NodeJs.
-My current stacks are Angular, Bootstrap, Firebase & MongoDB
+My current stacks are Angular, Bootstrap, Firebase & MongoDB.
-- 📫 How to reach me: [LinkedIn]: https://www.linkedin.com/in/thendo-ramashia-17a339144/
+- 📫 How to reach me: [LinkedIn]: https://www.linkedin.com/in/thendo-ramashia-17a339144/.

 <!---
 MansaRon/MansaRon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.